Dean J. Fusto, Brandon Hall School

 7. The pandemic has shown us how much the world is interconnected and interdependent.

-8. The leaders of the world will not be able to move forward without working within a global community and perspective.
+8. During times of global crisis, the leaders of the world will not be able to move forward efficiently without working within a global community.

-10. No matter where you live rural or urban, East or West, we are all part of a global community.
+10. No matter where you live in the USA, rural or urban, East or West, we are all part of a global community.